Angola denies Banning Islam

 The headlines were the result of the government's "clumsy policy" and "poor communication", he said, warning they "might not only radicalise Muslim communities in Angola but could make Angola a legitimate target for jihadists".

 You have read this article with the title Angola denies Banning Islam.
-You can bookmark this page URL http://palabras-de-chocolate.blogspot.com/2013/11/angola-denies-banning-islam.html.
+You can bookmark this page URL https://palabras-de-chocolate.blogspot.com/2013/11/angola-denies-banning-islam.html.
 Thanks!

 No comment for "Angola denies Banning Islam"